conilas/pismevent/README.md

 go test
 ```

-### Note: if you wish to run it outside of a container, please change the mongo ip on repository/constants.go
+### Note: if you wish to run it outside of a container and find any problems, try and change the mongo ip on repository/constants.go.
+It should work if you are running a mongod instance on localhost, but if you are not, please review that config.

 The application will be available at the port ```3031```.